Picture Ladyboys in Pattaya, Thailand credit John Shedrick on flickr

 In Singapore any male person who commits or attempts to commit any act of gross indecency with another male faces jail for up to 2 years.

 Advertising and affiliate links help to support this site.
-We never tailor content to encourage sales with a particular company.
 We only partner with organisations who we believe provide a good service or product.
 Thank you.